-Please note: some people show no symptoms or are pre-symptomatic yet can still carry the virus.
+Some people show no symptoms or are pre-symptomatic yet can still carry the virus.
 For this reason Ashbourne requests students and staff carry out Government distributed LFD tests twice per week.
 It nonetheless remain essential for everyone to follow the other safety measures put in place to reduce the spread of COVID-19.

 5.1.1 Procedure if you have symptoms

 220.127.116.11 Stay at home

 If anyone from the Ashbourne Community suspects they or anyone in their household have COVID-19 symptoms they should stay at home and inform the College immediately.
 If in doubt, stay at home.